ibigfoot/OAuthTemplate/README.md

 #OR

-Here is a friendly Heroku button..
-It will create into Heroku for you, but the redirect_uri OAuth parameter is still configured as a servlet init param, so will need some intervetion before this works
+Here is a friendly Heroku button...
+Once deployed you will need to update your config vars to point to use the OAuth params in your IdP

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)